roznet/quickutils/README.md

 Each command by default will always only print what it would do, and in order to actually execute the copy you need to provide the `-e` or `--execute` flag

+# simctl.py

+This helps workflow around finding files in the simulator.
+It uses andcomplements `simctl` provided by apple.
+In addition, if you add a small snippet of code to your apps to save a small hidden file in the documents directory on startup, it will also help finding old simulator, which can be very handy when we need to move files from one version to the other, when Xcode upgrades for instance.

+## Adding a needle to find the folders

+Using the same idea as [Simulator Data Finder](https://github.com/roznet/iossimfinder), once you add a snippet of code that sames a file `.simneedle.{bundleIdentifier}`

+`simctl.py` will then use that hidden file to find folder for simulator data and what app bundle they correspond to

+##

 # genstrings.py

 This utility is a wrapper around the `genstrings` utility provided by `xcode` to generate `Localized.strings`.
 It help keep the resulting `Localized.strings` files organized and grouped by comment, merges the new translation on top of existing ones and adds basic ability to mark the translation needed to be reviewed for quick access